red-list-ecosystem/typology-web-update-content/README.md

  python Update-raster-stats-EFG-EEZ.py
 ```

 These can crash the JupyterLab server or terminal if run simultaneously (maybe too many open connections to one dataset?).
-Not sure what is the problem.
+Problem is with some files with larger resolution.